optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Problems**

-- Constraints are hard to document and generally not understood by most users
+- Constraints are hard to document and generally not understood by most users.
-- Having multiple ways of selecting parameters (not all compatible with all params formats) is confusing for users and annoying when processing constraints.
+- Having multiple ways of selecting parameters (not all compatible with all `params` formats) is confusing for users and annoying when processing constraints.
 We have to handle the case where no selection or multiple selections are specified.
 - Dicts with required keys are brittle and do not provide autocomplete.
 This is made